Research

 Older adults have distinct pharmacologic properties compared to younger adults, with changes involving decreased first-pass effect and subsequent drug metabolism due to reductions in liver mass and blood flow.
 Moreover, the reduction in liver mass combined with the physiological decline in renal function in advanced age can decrease the elimination of several medications.
 Older adults are also at a higher risk of adverse clinical outcomes and adverse drug effects compared to younger adults.
 Similar to patients with liver disease, older adults are underrepresented in randomized trials.
 Hence, pharmacoepidemiologic studies in this age group are indispensable.

 Our research in geriatric pharmacoepidemiology focuses on several areas.
 We assess age-specific drug effects in all of our studies to explore potential effect measure modifications by age.
 In addition, we have established collaborations with important initiatives and experts in adjacent areas.
 We collaborate with the Berlin Initiative Study at Charité, an ongoing prospective cohort study among community-dwelling older adults led by Professor Elke Schaeffner.
 This collaboration focuses on the assessment of the effects of blood pressure, kidney function, and other biomarkers on the risk of adverse clinical outcomes in advanced age.
 We also collaborate with Professor Paul Brassard at the Department of Medicine at McGill University.
-This collaboration focuses on the assessment of the effects of common infections and vaccines on the risk of Alzheimer’s disease and other neurodegenerative conditions, thereby using electronic medical records from the United Kingdom.
+This collaboration focuses on the assessment of the effects of common infections and vaccines on the risk of neurodegenerative conditions.

 Image of pills